homan-uppu/writing/Be more ambitious.md

+*This essay seems to have a lot of overlap with "We don't know what we want".
+Maybe that is a pre-requisite for this essay.
+Be cautious in clubbing.
+The right approach is most likely to keep them separate.*

+...

 Many of the world's problems stems from lack of ambition.

 I don't think it's possible to create ambition where there isn't.
 But I do believe it's possible to cultivate a seed of ambition if you have it.